 As an experienced wedding planner knows, scope creep is real.

 For example, let's say there is a wedding that you quoted a flat fee of X amount of dollars.
-It started with 150 person guest list and a budget of $100,000.
-What happens when it quickly becomes a multi-six-figure event with upwards of 250 guests?
+It started with a 150-person guest list and a budget of $100,000.
+What happens when it quickly becomes a multi-six-figure event with over 250 guests?

 With a flat fee, will you be compensated for the extra work, time, and staffing?